 Welcome to the Art&Seek Artist Spotlight.
 Every Thursday, here and on KERA FM, we explore the personal journey of a different North Texas creative.
 As it grows, this site, artandseek.org/spotlight, will eventually paint a collective portrait of our artistic community.
 Check out all the artists we’ve profiled.

-The town of Numantia is Spain’s version of the Alamo — its own story of heroic, last-ditch defiance.
-Numantia held out for years against the Roman Empire until the townspeople chose suicide over getting dragged off to Rome as trophies and slaves.
+The story of the town of Numantia is Spain’s version of the Masada, of the Alamo.
+It’s that nation’s own saga of last-ditch defiance.
+Numantia held out for years against the Roman Empire until the townspeople chose suicide over getting dragged off triumphantly to Rome as trophies and slaves.
 In rehearsal at Teatro Dallas, Omar Padilla plays the last man left alive in Numantia.
 On the city wall, he sings to the Roman general Scipio Africanus, asking him, why are you Romans even here?
 There’s no triumph left for you.

-But consider another probably unintended connection: If there’s a heroic holdout in North Texas theater, it’s Cora Cardona.
+But consider another certainly unintended connection: If there’s a heroic holdout in North Texas theater, it’s Cora Cardona.
 She co-founded Teatro Dallas 31 years ago with her husband, lighting designer Jeff Hurst.
-They’d moved here — ironically enough — because they hoped for work in the growing film and TV production industry.
-Instead, she wound up building her own theater company.
+They’d moved here – ironically enough – because they hoped for work in the growing film and TV production industry.
+Instead, she had to build her own Latino theater company, where there was none.

 “At first, I wasn’t looking to become a director,” Cardona says, “but I saw that there were no Latinos represented, or actors or directors or literature.
 So that’s what inspired me to say, ‘OK, this is a nice city – and there is something they’re missing.’”

 But for Cardona, what Dallas had been missing wasn’t simply Mexican-Americans on stage telling Mexican-American stories.
-Teatro Dallas has presented plenty of plays on the Mexican-American experience.
-Dramas about Cesar Chavez, for instance, or ‘Santos,’ Teatro’s landmark drama about a 1973 shooting of a Chicano youth by a Dallas police officer.
+To be sure, Teatro Dallas has presented plenty of plays on the Mexican-American experience.
+Dramas about Cesar Chavez, for instance, or Teatro’s landmark drama, ‘Santos,’ which was about the 1973 shooting of an unarmed Chicano youth by a Dallas police officer.

 But Cardona grew up in Mexico City, the daughter of a poet and radical journalist.
 She’s a graduate of the esteemed National Institute of Fine Arts.
 So she brought with her an entire array of Latin-American theater, especially avant-garde theater.
-‘The Siege of Numantia’ is actually rare for her because it’s done in Spanish.
-Much more often, her little company has presented the American premieres — the English-language premieres — some of the Latin world’s leading writers: Aristides Vargas.
+‘The Siege of Numantia’ is actually rare for her because it’s a four-centuries-old text performed in Spanish.
+Much more often, her little company has presented the American premieres – the English-language premieres – of some of the Latin world’s leading writers: Aristides Vargas.
 Tomas Urtusastegui.
 Victor Hugo Rascon Banda.

 So to direct such plays, Cardona has often had to translate them herself.
 Or her daughter has.
 Or her late uncle.
 Now her hope is getting these debut translations published.